 The Wage and Hour Program offers a complaint form you can use for WOWA and PWFBA complaints.
 For PWL complaints, the Wage and Hour Program offers a different complaint form that you can use.
 Once you complete the correct form, you can file it by either mailing it or bringing it in-person to the address listed on the forms.
 For WOWA and PWFBA complaints, you can also use the Wage and Hour Program’s Online Claim tool to complete the form.
 The tool will walk you through all the information you need to provide.
 Your completed forms will be ready for you at the end.

 To complete the forms, you need to provide contact information for you and your employer.
 You will also need to give information about your position, people in charge at the company, and other information regarding your wages, benefits, and the pay periods that are in dispute.
-If you have a prevailing wage complaint, you will need to give information about the particular project and jobsite, and your job classification and work duties.

 Along with your complaint, you may want to provide documents to help prove your case.
 Examples of helpful documents are: